evcc-io/evcc.io/content/_index.en.md

 # Solar charging.
 Super simple.

-evcc optimises sustainability when charging electric vehicles.
+evcc optimizes sustainability when charging electric vehicles.
 It enables charging using as much self-generated power as possible.
 And best of all, it can do so in most cases without any further modification to your house's existing electrical installation.